Qasr Al Watan

+Qaṣr Al-Waṭan (قَصْر ٱلْوَطَن) is the presidential palace of the United Arab Emirates, located in Abu Dhabi.
+The palace stands as a symbol of governance, functioning as a venue for political meetings, both diplomatic state receptions and Council of Ministers meetings, as well as a destination for visitors and tourists.
+It is not a residential space.

 History

 Construction of the palace was completed in 2017.

-To celebrate the heritage of the country, Sheikhs Khalifa bin Zayed Al Nahyan (Ruler of Abu Dhabi and President of the United Arab Emirates) and Mohammed bin Zayed Al Nahyan (Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces) decided to open the palace to the public in 2019.
-Prior to its opening, the palace was used only for official purposes, Mainly hosting foreign leaders of states, and for meetings of the country's supreme council and federal cabinet.
+Prior to 2019, the palace was used to serve for official purposes only until it was opened to the public as a tourism site by President of the United Arab Emirates Sheikh Khalifa bin Zayed Al Nahyan in 2019.

+Prior to its opening, the palace was used only for official purposes, mainly hosting foreign leaders of states, and for meetings of the country's supreme council and federal cabinet.
 Even after being opened to the public, the palace continues to be used for these purposes.

-The palace was opened to the public on the 11th of March 2019, in a ceremony hosted by Sheikh Mohammed bin Zayed and Mohammed bin Rashid Al Maktoum (Vice-President and Prime Minister of the UAE and Ruler of Dubai).
+The palace was opened to the public on 11 March 2019, in a ceremony hosted by Sheikh Mohammed bin Zayed and Mohammed bin Rashid Al Maktoum (Vice-President and Prime Minister of the UAE and Ruler of Dubai).
 In August, the palace was named by the travel and tourism website of Hotel and Rest among the top 20 landmarks of art and culture in the World.
 In 2020, the Qasr Al Watan Presidential Palace was nominated for the World Travel Awards as the main cultural tourist attraction in the Middle East.